alesimattia/Weather-Station-IN_OUT-Esp32-WiFi-IAQ/README.md

 The weather station will always be plugged to an Usb power suppy, so it is showing voltage only (and not percentage).

 ## External ESP sensor
+// Fixed BSSID and Channel dramatically improves connecting speed from about 3500ms to 1050ms